guoqiangqi/tools_oat/README.md

 _PlainReport_example.txt_ and _PlainReport_example_Detail.txt_ will be generated after successful operation.
 The former is a brief summary of project issues, while the latter includes configuration information and detailed explanations of project issues.
 We can correct project issues by reviewing these two files.

+In addition, a folder named "log" will be generated under the target path specified by the -r parameter, which includes _License.txt_, _LicenseFile.txt_, _OAT.log_, and _OAT_Config.txt_.
+These four files record existing license and configuration information, which are included in the "Detail" report file.

 ## Default Rule Configuration<a name="section729883153314"></a>

 Default rule configurations include configuring policies \(**policylist**\), filters \(**filefilterlist**\), and license matching rules \(**licensematcherlist**\).